"""

 from the background and return their position in a new image.

-Structure element to use for finding the objects.
+Structure element to use for finding the objects of size (3, 3).

 Returns